Supporting Children, Teens, and Adults Through Holistic Mental Health-Oriented Care

 Our mental health occupational therapists can help you reclaim energy, purpose, and structure—so you can function better and feel better.

-As Shown in the infograph, occupational therapists assess and support clients in the following domains:
+As shown in the infographic, occupational therapists assess and support clients in the following domains:

 These assessments help create individualized treatment plans that address motor, sensory, cognitive, emotional, and environmental factors that may impact daily functioning.